Gira-X/naturquelle-lapalma-homepage/README.md

 This is the German website for our permaculture project in Las Tricias, La Palma.

-All of our offers are on a donation base and we have seen that living even a few days in a natural environment does wonders to creativity and inspiration and we would love to share the gift to everyone!

 #### Short link

 You can use this link to quickly access the website: [TODO]()